jonhuver/Bookstore-System/README.md

 STATICFILES_STORAGE = "whitenoise.storage.CompressedManifestStaticFilesStorage"# for production mode

-also ensure you have configured DATABASES field in settings.py connect your database
+also ensure you have configured DATABASES field in settings.py connect your database.

+for online deployments use pymysql with its required dependencies instead of mysql to avoid errors.

 ### generate requirements from pipfile.lock